Tanattha/Connected/README.md

 # Connected

 Welcome to Connected!
 All-in-one community web application!
-This app is fully functional MVC and CRUD application, using Ruby and Rails and display by HTML, CSS, JS and bootstraped.
+This app is fully functional MVC and CRUD operations, using Ruby on Rails and display by HTML, CSS, JS and bootstraped.

 ## Overview